Backup-Gits/easy_tbot/README.md

   - shells.py

 #### Handlers
 Represented by handlers.py file.
-Store a set of handlers that inherit from All, Command, Regex, Function classes stored in easy_tbot.handlers.handler
+Stores a set of handlers that inherit from All, Command, Regex, Function classes stored in easy_tbot.handlers.handler
-A example for reply the /start command
+An example of a reply to the /start command
 ```python

 from easy_tbot.handlers.handler import Command,Message